-When the WSIB receives your Intent to Object Form, they will send you a letter confirming that you have met the time limit to appeal.
-The WSIB should also send you an Appeal Readiness Form and a copy of your claim file.
-For information on how to read your claim file, see Getting Your WSIB File.
+When the WSIB receives your Intent to Object Form, the original decision maker will review the form for completeness and any new information.
+If the original decision is confirmed the WSIB will send you an Appeals Readiness Form and a copy of your claim file.
+For information on how to read your claim file and advice on continuing your appeal, see Getting Your WSIB File.

 What should I do when I am ready to go ahead with my appeal?